 43 Quirky and unusual things to do in London that will blow your mind

-This post gives 43 of the most quirky and unusual things to do in London by a local that will blow your mind.
+43 of the most quirky and unusual things to do in London by a local that will blow your mind.
+From visiting Neal’s Yard, St. Dunstan in the East, God’s Own Junk Yard, Leake Street Tunnel and more hidden gems in London.

 London's big tourist attractions like Big Ben, London Eye, exhibitions and world-famous museums worth discovering with top touristy things to do to boot, but in a city with such a long history, a vibrant mix of cultures, there are so many more interesting, unique and unusual things to do in London.